tincerti/council_experiment/README.md

 Replication code and data for "Countering capture in local politics: Evidence from eight field experiments."

 Note that while replication code is available for the creation of the identified renter sample (i.e., merging the voter file with Los Angeles Department of City Planning records of multi- unit housing developments), the full voter file cannot be provided for both legal and ethical reasons.
-However, all data used in the analyses are available in anonymized form.
+However, the data output from scripts 1-5 are available in anonymized form and can be used to replicate all analyses by running scripts 6-9 and a1-a4.

+Code run using R version 4.3.0 (2023-04-21) on macOS Ventura 13.4.

 ### Replication Code (relative path "~/code")

 0. Functions.R
+- Creates user-written functions that are used throughout the other R scripts.
-- Note: This file does not need to be run as it is loaded by other .R files.
+- NOTE: This file does not need to be run as it is loaded by the other .R files.
-- This code creates user-written functions that are used throughout the other R scripts.

 1. identify_renters.R
 - Imports parcel shapefiles from LA County Socrata API, identifies multi-unit apartment buildings, and cleans address information.
+- Note that running this file requires an LA County Socrata username and password.

 2. merge_voter_file_renters.R
 - Imports the LA County voter file and merges it with LA County parcel data records of multi-unit apartment buildings to identify likely renters in the voter file.
+- NOTE: This script cannot be run without the original voter file as it requires unique name and address information.

 3. clean_merged_voter_file.R
-- Cleans the merged voter file to prepare for random assignment and analysis.
+- Cleans the merged voter file to prepare for random assignment and analysis (e.g., renames and recodes variables for ease of interpretation).
+- NOTE: This script cannot be run without the original voter file as it requires unique name, address, and email address information.

 4. conduct_random_assignment.R
 - Conducts the random assignment to treatment conditions.
-Note that random assignment is conducted for all LA County cities regardless of whether or not a city received treatment as random assignment was conducted prior to announcements of council meeting agendas.
+- Note that random assignment is conducted for all LA County cities regardless of whether or not a city received treatment as random assignment was conducted prior to announcements of council meeting agendas.
+- NOTE: This script cannot be run without the original voter file as it requires unique name, address, and email address information.
+However, an anonymized version of the random assignment output is available as "random_assignment.Rdata".

 5. outcomes_clean.R
 - Prepares the outcome data for analysis.
-Note that outcome data was collected via manual matching with meeting minutes and videos, so full replicability is not possible here.
+Note that outcome data was collected via manual matching with meeting minutes and videos.
 Meeting minutes and videos are available upon request.
+- NOTE: This script cannot be run without the original voter file as it requires unique name, address, and email address information.
+However, an anonymized version of the outcome of the script is available as "vf_clean.RDS".

 6. primary_analysis.R
+- NOTE: ALL ANALYSES CAN BE REPLICATED FROM THIS POINT USING ANONYMIZED DATA.
 - Calculates the intent-to-treat and complier average causal effects.
 - Creates Figure 1: Intent-to-treat effect and complier average causal effect, all cities
 - Creates Figure 3: Effect by treatment group, all cities